-To help prepare graduate student instructors and ensure the quality and consistency of our teaching mission, all graduate students who wish to be considered to teach will receive the following required training:
+To help prepare graduate student instructors (TAs) and to ensure the quality and consistency of our teaching mission, all graduate students who wish to be considered to teach will receive the following required training:

-- Student instructors must complete OILS 583: Graduate Teaching (1 credit) I before they are eligible to teach.2 If a student has not taken the course prior to teaching, the student will have to take the course concurrent to teaching. - Student instructors will be provided a UNM ECON Teaching Handbook.
-The handbook serves as a guide for instructors and includes teaching expectations and responsibilities, approved textbooks, practical information, required syllabus policies, and additional resources. - Finally, all student instructors will be assigned a faculty teaching mentor.
+• Student instructors must complete OILS 583: Graduate Teaching I (1 credit) before they are eligible to teach.
+This course must be completed prior to the semester that the student will be teaching in the department; the course cannot be taken concurrently with teaching.
+Students may petition to not take OILS 583 if they can demonstrate sufficient evidence of prior relevant coursework and experience on teaching methods and teaching strategies as applied to higher education.

+- Student instructors will be provided a UNM ECON Teaching Handbook.
+The handbook serves as a guide for instructors and includes teaching expectations and responsibilities, approved textbooks, practical information, required syllabus policies, and additional resources. - For any teaching assignment that involves online teaching, the graduate student instructor must follow UNM's online teaching policies and complete all the required trainings prior to the start of the assignment (see below). - Finally, all student instructors will be assigned a faculty teaching mentor.
 All instructors must submit their syllabus to their mentor by the week prior to the start of classes.